hansroh/skitai/README.rst

 Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your WSGI apps as both server and client.

 Also note it is inspired by Zope_ and Flask_ a lot.

-From version 0.17 (Oct 2016), `Skitai WSGI App Engine Daemon`_ is seperated from this project.

-If you want to run Skitai with fully pre-configured functional WSGI app engine as daemon or win32 service, install `Skitai WSGI App Engine Daemon`_.

 Conceptually, Skitai has been seperated into two components: